-configuring JIRA as a Crowd application, you will probably want to import your existing JIRA users and groups into a Crowd directory.
+If you have already been using Atlassian JIRA, and are now configuring JIRA as a Crowd application, you will probably want to import your existing JIRA users and groups into a Crowd directory.

-It is recommended that you import your JIRA users into an Internal Directory that has its 'Password Encryption' set to 'ATLASSIAN-SHA1'.
+It is recommended that you import your JIRA users into an Internal Directory that has its 'Password Encryption' set to 'ATLASSIAN-SECURITY'.
 Otherwise, users' passwords will not be copied across to Crowd.

 To import users and groups from Atlassian JIRA into a Crowd directory,

-Ensure that the database drivers for the JIRA database are on Crowd's classpath.
+- Ensure that the database drivers for the JIRA database are on Crowd's classpath.
 To do this, simply copy the JDBC driver jar for your particular JIRA database across to

 apache-tomcat/common/lib in your Crowd installation directory.
 Then restart Crowd.